Financial-Times/ft-origami/docs/syntax/scss.md

 		@include oAnotherThingFoo();
 	}

-When a module that supports silent mode is used with silent mode turned off (i.e. `$o-{modulename}-is-silent: false`), after the module has output the CSS, it *must* also reset the value of `$o-{modulename}-is-silent` to true, (this prevents the accidental output of styles if the module is included a second time):
+When a module that supports silent mode has output the CSS, it *must* also reset the value of `$o-{modulename}-is-silent` to true:

 	@if ($o-expander-is-silent == false) {
 		.o-expander__content {